Fashion Buying Management BA Honours

 Pass with 45 credits at Level 3 with a minimum of 33 Level 3 credits at Merit or Distinction plus at least grade C in Maths and English at GCSEs.

-At interview, you must show your creative skills through a portfolio, if you have studied an art-based subject.
+At the interview, you must show your creative skills through a portfolio, if you have studied an art-based subject.

 A fashion buyer is responsible for the profitable development, sourcing and selection of a range of products that meet the needs and desires of the target customer, by working closely with the merchandising, design and marketing teams.